iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.48.7/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 2 reviews"/>
 </p>

+> I had a reply from the developer, after saying the app sticks when installing, but it said that it reflects what access my surgery have given me.
+I never got that far, just tried to install it, and all that happened, a large blue and white NHS logo with a circle in the middle rotating.
+If this is going to be used for vaccine cirtifications, it's not working for this phone.<br> :date: __2021-04-29 12:04:23__

+> As to be expected after the track and trace fiasco, this app is very much a work in progress.
+Verifying your ID is nigh impossible and it can be 24 hours or more to find verification has failed for the third or fourth time.
+If the government are going to introduce vaccination passports for foreign travel they will need an alternative that actually works.<br> :date: __2021-04-29 07:30:23__

+> Hangs with Please Wait message after scanning face<br> :date: __2021-04-28 15:01:53__

+> Sent a massage to my gp, just a general question, now I cant send messages??
+Why is that??<br> :date: __2021-04-27 15:21:09__

+> Have made a video of myself saying the given numbers but can't move on....<br> :date: __2021-04-26 16:12:45__

+> Does not send security code to phone.
+Have yet to get this app to work successfully.<br> :date: __2021-04-19 07:46:32__

 > It's okay 👌<br> :date: __2021-04-13 17:49:01__

 > Impossible to satisfy requirement for photo of licence or passport.
 As both documents are covered with a shiny membrane it is impossible to get the glare free image thus app demands.<br> :date: __2021-04-06 14:56:15__